Natural ways to fight spring allergies

 Many people end up feeling so rotten as a result of their symptoms that they find it impossible to function without medication from their doctor.
 But there are other ways you can fight off spring allergies.

 Foods that are rich in vitamin C have been shown to help allergy symptoms.
-One of the best groups for this is the cruciferous family of broccoli, cauliflower, kale and Brussel Sprouts.
+One of the best groups for this is the cruciferous family of broccoli, cauliflower, kale and Brussels sprouts.
 There’s solid research that show that consuming 500 milligrams of vitamin C per day eases blocked up sinuses and other allergy symptoms.
 One portion of broccoli adds up to 80 milligrams and one large orange contains 100 milligrams.
 If ever there was a time to start juicing then this is it.
 If you start the day with a vitamin C packed smoothie you’ll be well on your way to that 500 mgs.

 Studies have shown that foods which are rich in omega 3 such as salmon, tuna, walnuts and flaxseed oil will help combat the inflammation that is associated with allergies.
 The added bonus is that your skin will be glowing from the essential fatty acids.